0x20/hackerspace-blueprint/pact/README.md

    sometimes workshop-rules and sometimes bar-rules.
 When in doubt, check the other members.

 ### Network/security
-* Just leave other peoples stuff alone, don't post "*funny*" fb statusupdates on unattended logged in computers.
+* Just leave other peoples stuff alone, don't post "*funny*" social network statusupdates on unattended logged in computers.
 * Don't sniff the network / no ssl-strip /  rougue dhcp / random script-kiddo stuff.
 It been done before, it's lame.
 * Don't congest the network with (legal) torrenting, just be sop diligent we don't have to write an aup.